-There is no functional difference between a cabriolet and convertible in modern automobiles.
+There is no functional difference between a cabriolet and a convertible in modern automobiles.
 Which word you use generally depends on where you’re from.
 Cabriolet—often shortened to cabrio—is the common name for a convertible in many European countries.
 Since Mercedes-Benz is a German company, its vehicles follow this naming scheme.
 Cabriolet is a French word from the 1800s that originally referred to a horse-drawn carriage with a top that could be pulled over the passengers in poor weather and collapsed in nice weather.
 Cars were first invented in Europe and subsequently marketed as horseless carriages, so it makes sense that cabriolet was also used for automobiles.

 Mercedes-Benz has multiple cabriolet models, including a few upcoming models.